pallets/click/docs/arguments.rst

 File Arguments
 --------------

-Since all the examples have already worked with file names it makes sense to explain how to deal with files properly.
-Command line tools are more fun if they work with files the unix way which is to accept ``-`` as a special file that refers to stdin/stdout.
+Since all the examples have already worked with filenames, it makes sense to explain how to deal with files properly.
+Command line tools are more fun if they work with files the Unix way which is to accept ``-`` as a special file that refers to stdin/stdout.

 Click supports this through the :class:`click.File` type which intelligently handles files for you.
-It also deals with unicode and bytes correctly for all versions of Python so your script stays very portable.
+It also deals with Unicode and bytes correctly for all versions of Python so your script stays very portable.

 Example: